 What our customers say

 Passengers feel much more secure today than they did at the start of the concession in 2003.
 In the last National Rail Passenger Survey, the perception of personal security on the train was 79 per cent, compared with 54 per cent in 2004.
+Also, an independent survey regarding personal security has recently taken place at 32 Merseyrail stations, involving over 3000 customers.
+The results were excellent with 89% of customers rating their personal security fairly/very good.

 Investment in security